getherbert/docs/helper.md

 Helper::method()
 ```

-If your not in the root namespace, for example inside a controller.
-You need to add before calling `Helper::method()`:
+If your not in the root namespace (inside a controller for example), you'll need to add this before calling `Helper::method()`:

 ```
 use MyPlugin\Helper;